-"Broadband: a Platform for Progress" is the second outcome to be issued by the Broadband Commission in support of its recommendations.
-It offers more detailed examples, evidence, technical choices and strategies for extending broadband networks within the reach of all.
+This summary of a contribution from ITU relates to the second outcome to be issued by the Broadband Commission in support of its recommendations.
+Entitled "Broadband: a Platform for Progress", it will offer more detailed examples, evidence, technical choices and strategies for extending broadband networks within the reach of all.
+The full report will be issued in due course, with possible amendments and additions, following its review by the Broadband Commission.

-This report is also designed to be the introduction to an evolving collection of resources in the form of an online database to carry forward the work of the Broadband Commission.
-This repository will carry the outcome reports of the Broadband Commission, as well as numerous research reports, case studies from both developed and developing countries, and other materials to encourage and inform governments and industry - and individual communities themselves - on why broadband is crucially important in today's world and about ways to get connected.
+"Broadband: a Platform for Progress" is also designed to be the introduction to an evolving collection of resources in the form of an online database to carry forward the work of the Broadband Commission.
+This repository will carry the outcome reports of the Broadband Commission, as well as numerous research reports, case studies from both developed and developing countries, and other materials to encourage and inform governments and industry - and individual communities themselves - about why broadband is crucially important in today's world and about ways to get connected.

-The Broadband Commission's repository of information can be visited at: www.broadbandcommission.org/sharehouse All are welcome to access its content, and to submit contributions.
+The Broadband Commission's repository of information can be visited at: